 New Jersey Sen. Bob Menendez set to resign on Aug.
 20 after being convicted on federal bribery charges

 NEW JERSEY -- Sen. Bob Menendez will resign effective Aug.
-20, sources say.
-This comes a week after he was convicted on federal bribery charges.
+20. This comes a week after he was convicted on federal bribery charges.

-He had previously refuted reports that he was going to step down.
+Menendez had previously refuted reports that he was going to step down, but his resignation letter was read in the Senate chamber on Tuesday afternoon by presiding Sen. Peter Welch, a Democrat from Vermont.

 A successor, only set to serve the remainder of Menendez's term through Jan.
 3, 2025, is not expected to be announced this week, according to one of the people familiar with the plans.

-Menendez has been facing intense pressure to resign from fellow Democrats, who threatened to call for a vote to expel him had Menendez refused to do so.
-Gov. Phil Murphy and Sen. Cory Booker are among those who have called on Menendez to step down.
-In fact, New Jersey Democrats have been calling for Menendez to resign ever since he was indicted in September 2023.
+Menendez had been facing intense pressure to resign from fellow Democrats, who threatened to call for a vote to expel him had Menendez refused to do so.
+Murphy and Booker were among those who called on Menendez to step down.
+In fact, New Jersey Democrats had been calling for Menendez to resign ever since he was indicted in September 2023.

 The bribery offenses against Menendez, New Jersey's senior U.S. senator, stemmed from a years-long public-corruption investigation by the Justice Department.